How to Become a Machine Learning Engineer in the Applied Space

 Core Job Components for a Machine Learning Engineer

 I've been researching the top skills required for a book I'm authoring on handling the technical machine learning engineering interview.
+That book is now included in my platform as part of the course.
 Here are a few themes I've found after analyzing several hundred jobs.

 Education - Education is often listed first.
 Most companies want at minimum a bachelors in something.
 I doesn't have to be an IT related degree.
 The only time you need to pay attention to this requirement is when they put a requirement beside the title.
 For example, many AI research roles require a PhD.

 Experience - The second requirement is experience.
 This will be dependent upon the role, however; most companies want some real-world experience.

 Languages - Machine learning engineers are programmers.
 We use languages, libraries and frameworks.
 In the post above, notice they require knowledge and experience with Python, a popular machine learning library known as NumPy and SQL.
 Almost all applied machine learning is supervised learning, and that means we build our models against existing data.
 No data skills (think SQL), you'll have a hard time in any real-world IT role and no chance attaining a real-world role as a machine learning engineer.

 Cloud - Most companies are either moving to the cloud or have some type of hybrid environment.
 That means some of their IT infrastructure is in the cloud and some is on-premise or locally owned by the organization.
 The big three cloud vendors are Amazon, their cloud is called AWS, Microsoft, their cloud is called Azure and Google, their cloud is called GCP.
 The majority of the roles I analyzed had a cloud requirement.